Measuring Your Brand Marketing Return-on-investment (ROI)

-Visibility into your brand's entire digital shelf will not only allow you to optimise your brand's presence, but also to track brand relevance through detailed data.
-Monitoring metrics, such as ratings and reviews can all provide detailed insights into brand relevance.
-As this type of social proof is vital for branding, it is a key metric to monitor.
+Visibility into your brand's entire digital shelf will not only allow you to optimize your brand's presence but also to track brand relevance through detailed data.
+Monitoring metrics such as ratings and reviews can all provide detailed insights into brand relevance.
+As this type of social proof is vital for branding it is a key metric to monitor.

 Increasing brand relevance in the age of eCommerce is no easy feat.
-However, through leveraging data and insights, you have the ability to measure the performance of branding efforts and optimise return on investment.
-On your brand website, you can leverage data and optimise the path to purchase for customers.
-Through digital marketing, you can create and track more shoppable moments, which leads to increased brand recognition.
-And through gaining visibility across all retailers, you can ensure your brand and products are consistent and accurate.
-Branding may not be the most straightforward investment to measure, however, following the above metrics will set you on the right track for success.
+However through leveraging data and insights you have the ability to measure the performance of branding efforts and optimize return on investment.
+On your brand website you can leverage data and optimize the path to purchase for customers.
+Through digital marketing you can create and track more shoppable moments which leads to increased brand recognition.
+And through gaining visibility across all retailers you can ensure your brand and products are consistent and accurate.
+Branding may not be the most straightforward investment to measure however following the above metrics will set you on the right track for success.